 Local locksmith associations exist in larger Arkansas cities.
 These groups share information about problem customers, industry changes, and business opportunities.

-Dealing with Legal and Safety Issues
+Legal and Safety Issues

-You’re accessing people’s homes and businesses.
+You are accessing people’s homes and businesses.
 Take security seriously.

 Background Checks